 When is Private Cloud Better?

-Optimize applications: It is difficult to extend legacy or existing apps to the cloud.
+Optimize applications: It is often difficult to extend legacy or existing apps to the cloud.
 Public clouds follow modern development practices for their environments, which are not necessarily compatible with the organization’s practices.
-With a private cloud, developers can tweak the organization’s existing apps containerized and cloud-enabled, without the need to start from scratch.
+With a private cloud, developers can tweak the organization’s existing apps by containerizing and “cloud-enabling,” without the need to start from scratch.
 When a private cloud is deployed on-premises, workloads requiring low-latency access to enterprise APIs are speeded up.

 Further, developers can “refactor” apps and functions that use microservices and communicate with the datacenter using lightweight protocols, as well as isolate and scale resources up or down.
-Eventually, the number of microservices that constitute in-house apps keeps growing, and management becomes complex, requiring better service discovery, and monitoring and security overheads.
-This is feasible only in a fully-managed private cloud.
+Eventually, the number of microservices that constitute in-house apps keeps growing and management becomes complex, requiring better service discovery, monitoring and security resources.

-The private cloud also makes it easy to develop applications that unify the whole hybrid cloud ecosystem with a ‘single pane of glass’ interface.
+In many cases, such as with Nutanix Clusters, the private cloud can be used to develop applications that unify the whole hybrid cloud ecosystem with a ‘single pane of glass’ interface.

-Adapt technology according to requirements: The adaptability of private clouds is not just restricted to apps; compute, network, and storage systems can also be set up and reconfigured at will according to the changing needs of the organization.
-Since multiple tenants are not using the same resource pool as in a public cloud, any technology can be adapted or tweaked with a bit of code to conform to specific requirements.
+Adapt technology according to requirements: The adaptability of private clouds is not just restricted to apps; compute and network.
+Storage systems can also be set up and reconfigured at will according to the changing needs of the organization.
+Since multiple tenants are not using the same resource pool as in a public cloud, some underlying technologies can be adapted or tweaked to conform to specific requirements.

-"One of the key benefits from my point of view is a much greater insight into what’s going on inside the box,” said Jeff Longley, Systems Administrator at WD-40, after they virtualized business-critical workloads with the Nutanix Enterprise Cloud.
+"One of the key benefits from my point of view is a much greater insight into what’s going on inside the box,” said Jeff Longley, Systems Administrator at WD-40, after they virtualized business-critical workloads with a combination of Nutanix Enterprise Cloud, clusters, and other solutions.

 Grant granular user access: Public cloud, including IaaS and SaaS platforms, offer “package access” to different features to individual users.
-Although users log in independently, everyone accesses the same shared resource pool.
 Private clouds enable separate access to resources on an individual or organization basis.

 Meet compliance and security standards: The private cloud offers an isolated network environment that gives full control and visibility into user access, authentication and identity management, as well as data storage, transfer, and management operations with full application-level security.

-This is critical for companies in finance, healthcare, and other highly regulated industries – in fact, there are standard data security and privacy practices for Sarbanes Oxley, HIPAA and PCI that can be met via known private cloud implementations.
-A public cloud with a universal or simplified security model would fall short of meeting compliance requirements or require the use of add-ons that may lead to other complexities.
+This is critical for companies in finance, healthcare and other highly regulated industries – in fact, there are standard data security and privacy practices for Sarbanes Oxley, HIPAA and PCI that can be met via known private cloud implementations.

 When is Public Cloud Better?

-When the organization can carry out routine operations with a readymade application that can scale, and save costs in the process, they need look no further than the public cloud – it is almost the “default” option in most scenarios.
+When the organization can carry out routine operations with a readymade application that can scale, and save costs in the process, they need look no further than the public cloud.

-Save costs: The single biggest advantage of the public cloud is that it offers enormous infrastructure resources without any upfront expenditure for setting it up or deploying; a pay-as-you-go model that enables organizations to pay only for the resources they use.
-And yes, these resources can be added in miniscule amounts or scaled down when not in use.
+Save costs: The single biggest advantage of the public cloud is that it offers enormous infrastructure resources without any upfront expenditure for setting it up or deploying.
+It also offers a pay-as-you-go model that enables organizations to pay only for the resources they use.
+These resources can be added in miniscule amounts or scaled down when not in use.

 Even when the organization is setting up a new project or wants to test out an application, enough resources are immediately available – and can be purchased and separately budgeted for.

-Hardware costs are practically zero – the private cloud is a replacement for datacenters, but the public cloud simply does away with the need for datacenters altogether, where applications exist to take care of the workload.
+Hardware costs are practically zero with the private cloud, but the public cloud simply does away with the need for data centers altogether, where applications exist to take care of the workload.